-I’ve heard it said there are two types of people that use credit cards, those that benefit from the service without paying for it and those who foolishly provide all the corporate profits.
+I’ve heard it said there are two types of people who use credit cards, those who benefit from the service without paying for it and those who carry high interest balances and foolishly provide all the corporate profits.
 Regular use of credit cards could be compared to swimming in shark infested water.
 If you know what you’re doing and understand the situation around you, you’ll likely come out with all your limbs intact.
-However, if you don’t understand the risks or your surroundings, things might not end on a high note.
+However, if you don’t understand the risks of your surroundings, things might not end on a high note.
 Whether swimming with sharks or using credit cards, it’s crucial that we all know when to get out of the water.

 At their core, credit cards share a similar history to cash.
 Long ago, people would barter with each other by exchanging the goods they owned for the ones they wanted.
 That wasn’t always an easy process, so money was created to give us a common unit of value.
 Since money was accepted by everyone, it simplified business.

 Retail credit started with merchants allowing some of their preferred customers to build a tab and then settle their accounts at the end of the month.
 As time went on, banks capitalized on the opportunity to provide a service so individuals could consolidate their store credit accounts into one single account that was widely accepted.
 Just like cash, credit cards simplified and facilitated business.

 Here is a brief video from Visual Capitalist providing a visual history of credit cards:

 It’s important to remember that credit cards, like money, are simply tools that we can use wisely to serve us or that we can use foolishly to our own detriment.
 Before using any tool, we need to understand the benefits and the risks associated with it.

 Benefits of Credit Cards